-A. COMPACT CARS: Any American or foreign car or station wagon with 112” or less wheelbase.
+A. COMPACTS: Any American or foreign car or station wagon with 112” or less wheelbase.
 Six cylinder engines or less only.
 RWD is permitted.

 ** Only the modifications mentioned below will be allowed to the car body and frame**